EXPRESSCLUSTER/UM8700/README.md

 This memo describes how to upgrade UM8700 clustering with EXPRESSCLUSTER X3.3 into EXPRESSCLUSTER X5.1.

 ---
+## Note
+When configuring the EXPRESSCLUSTERExpressCluster, we recommend the following:
+- You configure Configure a Floating IP Address that will be used with the installation and configuration of UM8700 in LAN environment where all cluster nodes belong to a same network.
+- Configure a Dynamic DNS that will be used with the installation and configuration of UM8700 in WAN environment where each cluster nodes belong to a different network.
+- Configure a Mirrored Disc as the D: drive for each node in the cluster.

+## Sample Script Configuration
 Assume the script resource `UM8700 Services Script` has the following start.bat and stop.bat in it.

 - start.bat